 The terms defined in the Schedule 1 - Dictionary have the meaning given when used in this instrument.

 7 Kind of injury, disease or death to which this Statement of Principles relates

-(1) This Statement of Principles is about Meniere's disease and death from Meniere's disease.
+(1) This Statement of Principles is about accidental hypothermia and death from accidental hypothermia.